 Fortunately, seed launches are very easy to implement once you have a near-final version of your product ready.
 They don’t require a ton of marketing effort on your end—just a bit of thoughtful preparation and reaching out to people who you think may be interested in your course.

-Not sure who to ask to test your product during your seed launch?
+Not sure who to ask to test your product in your community during your seed launch?
 Here are some possible groups to consider:

 In order to recruit as many testers as possible, you may want to offer people a free trial to test your course.
 If you’re worried about not earning revenue from your seed launch, note that the feedback you’ll receive during this test period may very well be invaluable to helping you to improve your product and attracting more customers in the long run.

 Regardless of the quality of your product and how much effort you’ve put into it, it simply won’t sell if people don’t know that it exists.
-You’ll therefore need to spread the word about your online course once it’s live on your store.
+You’ll therefore need to spread the word about your online course once it’s live.
 Note that there are numerous avenues you can take in your marketing strategy to promote your product and boost awareness of your business.

 If you haven’t already created accounts on different social media networks, now is the time to do so!
 Social media marketing offers ecommerce entrepreneurs of all kinds a wealth of opportunities for building engagement with their audiences and connecting with current and potential customers alike, ultimately helping to drive site traffic and increase sales!